Cantabria has a large range of shopping options for visitors and locals alike, from shopping centres to markets to souvenir shops.

 Valle Real is off the A8 Santander-Bilbao motorway at the airport exit and is often referred to by locals as simply “Eroski”, the name of the supermarket there until it recently changed to Carrefour!
 It is home to most high street shops, and a few independent shops too.
-It has a large Forum sports shop, Primark, H&M and most other common high street chains, there is also a large Leroy Merlin (hardware) store.
-In the past it did have bowling and cinemas, but these are now closed, taken over by further shops, including its latest arrival, Primark.
+It has a large Forum sports shop, Primark, H&M and most other common high street chains, there is also a large Leroy Merlin (hardware) store next to it outside.
+In the past it did have bowling and cinemas, but these are now closed, taken over by further shops.
 On its top floor there are several restaurants (Chinese, American, Mexican etc.) and a Burger King.
 In its car park there is also a petrol station, garden centre, and car hire.
 Inside there are often activities laid on for kids in the large central area.
 It is accessible not only by car, but also very conveniently by FEVE train from Santander, the stop is Valle Real, and the line is either Liérganes or Astillero.
 Alternatively you can get TUS bus 3 from Santander.
 There’s a McDonald’s just outside on the roundabout too.

 Fancy a little excursion from Valle Real?
 You’ll see in the far corner of the huge car park there is a little hut, the visitors centre for the Marismas de Alday.
-Although the centre itself is closed, but they are currently (late 2017) working on reopening it, access is still completely open and free to the saltmarshes behind, with recently constructed new bridges and a birdwatching hide, and a nice, short circuit to walk around.
+The centre itself is closed, but they are currently (late 2017) working on reopening it, access is still completely open and free to the saltmarshes behind, with recently constructed new bridges and a birdwatching hide, and a nice, short circuit to walk around.
 Something to contrast to the shopping centre madness!
 Why not buy a delicious Cantabria-made ice cream from the Covadonga ice cream stand inside the shopping centre, and eat it whilst exploring the salt marshes?

 Bahía de Santander

 This is the smallest of the three.
 Located on the outskirts of Santander, off the N623 in Peñacastillo, this shopping centre is focused around Cantabria’s biggest supermarket, Carrefour Planet.
 It has a selection of shops and eateries, though with less well established names than Valle Real.
-It also has a post office and a McDonald’s.
-Carrefour Planet, open from 09:00 to 22:00, is huge, and has a dedicated English food section at the front, along with a healthfood section, allergy section, ecological section, sushi bar and other international products.
+It also has a post office with extended opening hours and a McDonald’s.
+Carrefour Planet, open from 09:00 to 22:00, is huge, and has a dedicated English food section at the front, along with a healthfood section, allergy section, organic section, sushi bar and other international products.
 There is also a 12 screen cinema complex upstairs, run by Cines Cuidad.
 Peñacastillo is accessible by buses S-1 (ALSA), 3, 12, 19 and 23 from Santander.
 Just around the corner from the shopping centre there is also a large Lidl supermarket.
 This is the only one of the three above with easy campervan parking, plenty of free parallel parking available on the roads immediately around the shopping centre.

 Further shopping areas